 El Mel I mato is a soft dessert made with basic ingredients: cow or goat cheese and honey.
 The mix between them is very tasty.
 This dessert is served with grilled nuts to make a contrast with the softness of the cheese.

 If this sweet article has left you needing a little savory taste, don’t forget to try the paella.
 This delicious and traditional dish consists mostly of rice with goodies that may include fruits del mar, sausage, squid ink, vegetables and more.
 Each restaurant we tried seemed to have their own variations on taste and consistency.
 Enjoyed together with sangria, paella is a perfect lunch or dinner dish.

 Of course you will need a place to stay while dining in Barcelona.
 If you want to be on Las Ramblas and budget is not a concern, definitely go for the Mandarin Oriental Barcelona.
 It’s modern with a classic twist.
 The entrance is on Las Ramblas, but the gardens and pool are away from the hustle and bustle of the city.
 The service at this hotel is impeccable as it is across the Mandarin Hotel chain.
 Le Meridien Barcelona is a fabulous spot for leisure and business travelers.
 It is located closer to the water and just off the street from Las Ramblas.
 It’s very contemporary and has the absolute best views of the city and the ocean.
 I highly recommend this hotel for anyone and the price point will fit most budgets.

 Ready to travel to Barcelona, Spain?
-Contact me, Sheri Epstein and I’ll help put your fun trip together.
+Contact me, Sheri Gottschalk and I’ll help put your fun trip together.

 Find a travel agent who specializes in this